LinhTrucVo/esp-idf_arduino_hello_world/README.md

 ## Build using Docker:

-This repo provides 2 option to build the Docker Image, run the **select_image_build_option.sh** file to select the coresponding option.
+This repo provides 2 option to build the Docker Image, run the **select_idf_version.sh.sh** file to select the coresponding option.
 1. Using the image with **latest** esp-idf version
 2. Using the image with **specific** esp-idf version
 <br>